-3-Dimension printing reduces operating time in surgery thus lowering the risk or errors and complications thus leading to better outcomes for the patients.
-For instance, the current improvement makes it easy for doctors to use a cranium implant that identifies the exact size of the affected body part or area before performing therapy thus enhancing accuracy and efficiency in healthcare.
+3-Dimension printing reduces operating time in surgery and lowers risks, errors and complications, which eading to better outcomes for the patients.
+For instance, the current improvement makes it easy for doctors to use a cranium implant that identifies the exact size of the affected body part or area before performing therapy.
+This enhances accuracy and efficiency in healthcare.
 For that matter, 3D printing reduces ant unintended complications during surgery.